 “Harvey Nichols leverage Hero’s live shopping capabilities to let online consumers connect with in-store stylists in Harvey Nics’ seven stores.”

 Hero will enable shoppers to access a platform called Black Book.
 “Customers who opt into Black Book can stay connected with their preferred stylist, in-store and online.
 When they’re signed up to this service, they can also discover product offerings and recommendations.”

 Instead of queries going to the customer service team, customers will speak through messaging, photo sharing and live video streaming with actual stylists based at Harvey Nichols.
-As reported in The Industry Fashion, Harvey Nichols wants to offer their online customers the same level of luxury, personalised service that they would expect at their stores.
+As reported in The Industry Fashion, Harvey Nichols wants to offer their online customers the same level of luxury, personalized service that they would expect at their stores.

 3) Westfield London’s Technology Plans

 In March, Westfield London opened its new expansion.
-Anchored by John Lewis, other retailers including Boden, Primark and H&M opened new and improved stores, centred around customer experience and new technology.
+Anchored by John Lewis, other retailers including Boden, Primark and H&M opened new and improved stores, centered around customer experience and new technology.
 This June, Fashion United reported that marking their 10 year anniversary, Westfield has unveiled a new concept named ‘Destination 2028’.